shaochenlei/logworker/README.md

 # LogWorker
-This is a NodeJS implementation of log analytic tool, which read all logs of http respond time and get statistics of the following:
+This is a NodeJS implementation of log analytic tool, which read all logs of http respond time and get statistics.
+A typical result is:

-1. 90% of requests return a response within X ms
+90% of requests return a response within 757 ms
-2. 95% of requests return a response within Y ms
+95% of requests return a response within 829 ms
-3. 99% of requests return a response within Z ms
+99% of requests return a response within 966 ms

 ## Getting Started
 A collection of logs have already been included in /var/log/httpd